google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Short Recap

-In the last article I'd pointed out how God had begun to narrow His focus, from dealing with the entire known world at the time, to a more narrowed focus that's aimed to the building of a single nation.
-God would begin this process, by calling upon a man that was named Abram.
+In the last article, I pointed out how God had begun to narrow His focus, from dealing with the entire world at the time, to a more narrowed focus that aimed at the building of a single nation.
+God would begin this process by calling upon a man named Abram.

 Bible Study Online